Expected number and distribution of critical points of real Lefschetz pencils: Proof of the main theorems

 Then we have

 Continuing to develop in the same way, we obtain by induction

-Passing to the square root we obtain the result. \end{proof} \begin{oss} In the following we will not write the symbols $\tilde{E}_{ij}$ $E_{ij}$ to simplify the notation. \end{oss} After this change of variables, we have:
+Passing to the square root we obtain the result. \end{proof} \begin{oss} In the following we will not write the symbols $\tilde{E}_{ij}$ and $E_{ij}$ defined in Definition \ref{mat} in order to simplify the notation. \end{oss} After this change of variables, we have:

-Now $\det((a^2+b^2)((t_it_j)+Id))=(1+\sum_it_i^2)(a^2+b^2)^n$ so we obtain
+Now $\det\big((a^2+b^2)((t_it_j)_{ij}+Id)\big)=(1+\sum_it_i^2)(a^2+b^2)^n$ so we obtain

-It is more practical to see $(a,b)$ as a complex number $c\in\C$ and also $(a_{ij},b_{ij})$ as $e_{ij}\in\C$.
-With a slight abuse of notation, we denote $dc$ and $de_{ij}$ instead of $\frac{-1}{2i}dcd\bar{c}$ and $\frac{-1}{2i}de_{ij}d\bar{e}_{ij}$.
+It is more practical to see $(a,b)$ as a complex number $c\in\mathbb{C}$ and also $(a_{ij},b_{ij})$ as $e_{ij}\in\mathbb{C}$.
+With a slight abuse of notation, we denote $\textrm{d}c$ and $\textrm{d}e_{ij}$ instead of $\frac{-1}{2i}\textrm{d}c\textrm{d}\bar{c}$ and $\frac{-1}{2i}\textrm{d}e_{ij}\textrm{d}\bar{e}_{ij}$.
 Then we have

 Now, set $\tilde{c}=(\sqrt{1+\sum_it_i^2})c$ and then $\tilde{c}=re^{i\vartheta}$.
 We obtain